-Robert Stevenson worked for fifty years the Northern Lighthouse Board during which time he designed and oversaw the construction and later improvements of numerous lighthouses.
-He made use of innovated light sources, mountings methods, reflector designs, the use of Fresnel lenses, and in rotation and shuttering systems providing lighthouses with an individual signature, allowing them to be identified by seafarers.
+Robert Stevenson worked for fifty years to the NLB during which time he designed and oversaw the construction and improvements of numerous lighthouses.
+He made use of innovated light sources, mountings methods, reflector designs, the use of Fresnel lenses, and in rotation and shuttering systems providing lighthouses with an individual signature to identified by seafarers.
 He also invented the movable jib and balance crane (see lefthand figure) as a necessary part for lighthouse construction.

 Stevenson established a great dynasty of engineers specialized in lighthouse construction - his descendants (of Robert) were responsible for most of the lighthouse construction in Scotland for more than a century.
 Three of Robert's sons followed in his path: David, Alan, and Thomas.
 Two of David's children, David Alan and Charles Alexander also became lighthouse engineers in their own right.